-Please note: As of March 2021, Velocity Frequent Flyer points cannot be redeemed for any international flights or partner airline bookings.
-But Velocity has resumed redemptions on Virgin Australia domestic flights (excluding Christmas/Cocos Islands), domestic upgrades, hotel, car hire, wine, merchandise & gift card redemptions.
-While most credit card reward programs have resumed allowing points to be transferred to Velocity, ANZ Rewards redemptions to Velocity remain unavailable.
+Please note: As of November 2021, Velocity Frequent Flyer points cannot be redeemed for flights on Singapore Airlines, Hainan Airlines, Tianjin Airlines, Capital Airlines or on Air Canada flights to/from Australia.
+But Velocity has resumed offering redemptions on Virgin Australia flights, domestic flight upgrades, hotel, car hire, wine, merchandise & gift card redemptions.

 Velocity Frequent Flyer is the loyalty program of Virgin Australia.